SkoUtes/cloudlab-ondemand-profile/README.md

 OIDCStripCookies mod_auth_openidc_session mod_auth_openidc_session_chunks mod_auth_openidc_session_0 mod_auth_openidc_session_1
 ```

 When that's done save the file and restart apache using `systemctl restart httpd24-httpd`.
+Then to check if your setup is correct, go to `https://ondemand.example.host` and see if you can log in with your test user.